amorist/awesome/README.md

 - [mberneti/jquery-svg](https://github.com/mberneti/jquery-svg) - A jQuery plugin to apply css styles and js scripts to a SVG which is embedded (using the &lt;object&gt; tag).
 - [rbur004/svg_rob_code](https://github.com/rbur004/svg_rob_code) - SVG embedded in an HTML page.
 Implementation of Rings of Bytes Code
 - [ImageOptim/ImageOptim](https://github.com/ImageOptim/ImageOptim) - GUI image optimizer for Mac
-- [panr/hugo-theme-hello-friend](https://github.com/panr/hugo-theme-hello-friend) - Pretty basic theme for Hugo that covers all of the essentials.
-All you have to do is start typing!
 - [go-gorm/gorm.io](https://github.com/go-gorm/gorm.io) - GORM official site
 - [netpi/wechat-layout](https://github.com/netpi/wechat-layout) - 月薪 3W 的 Apple 微信编辑是这么发文章的 |如何发类似 Apple 微信公众号的文章效果
 - [tulios/json-viewer](https://github.com/tulios/json-viewer) - It is a Chrome extension for printing JSON and JSONP.